 Social investment loans to the Cooperative Fund are provided on terms chosen by the investor within a range of options including:

 Social investment loans are not insured in any way or collateralized through secured interests in any property of the Fund.
-They rest only on the general credit of the Cooperative Fund of New England.
-Social investment loans are, however, provided with a significant - albeit unusual - measure of security.
-Several social investors, cooperative organizations included, have agreed to designate their funds as the first to assume losses that would otherwise prevent full repayment to other investors.
+They rest only on the general credit of the Cooperative Fund of the Northeast.

 Funds remitted to the Cooperative Fund will be acknowledged by a promissory note with the terms chosen by the social investor.
 Under this note the Fund is obligated to provide financial statements and reports on its activities at least three times a year.
 The specimen promissory note in Appendix D of the prospectus provides full information as to warranties and obligations assumed by the Fund in its relationship with a social investor.